-Upon the filing of an application for a permit and the payment of all necessary fees, the building official shall promptly examine all plans and specifications submitted, including electrical wiring and connections, and the premises upon which the sign is proposed to be erected.
-Such review shall be completed as expediently as possible, which in no case should exceed 30 days of submission of a completed sign application, unless specific circumstances arise requiring additional time to process the application (which shall be made known immediately to the applicant by the best means possible).
+Upon the filing of an application for a permit and the payment of all necessary fees, the building official shall examine all plans and specifications submitted, including electrical wiring and connections, and the premises upon which the sign is proposed to be erected.
+Such review shall be completed within 30 business days of submission of a completed sign application, unless specific circumstances arise requiring additional time to process the application.
 If such additional time is needed by the building official, the person or entity submitting the application will be notified in writing of the reason for the delay and the anticipated processing date.
-If it appears from review of the permit application and the site that the proposed sign is in compliance with the requirements of this article and all other codes of the city, the building official shall issue a permit no later than 30 days from receipt of the completed application.
+If it appears from review of the permit application and the site that the proposed sign is in compliance with the requirements of this article and all other codes of the city, the building official shall issue a permit no later than 30 business days from receipt of the completed application.